FrancisVila/MFT_convert/content/en/docs/TransferCFT/governance_services_intro/cg_postregister.md

     "title": "Post registration operations",
     "linkTitle": "Post registration operations ",
     "weight": "200"
-}In addition to registration, there are other types of recurring exchanges that occur between {{< TransferCFT/componentshortname  >}} and or {{< TransferCFT/flowmanager  >}}.
+}In addition to registration, there are other types of recurring exchanges that occur between Transfer CFT{{< TransferCFT/componentshortname  >}} and Central Governance or Flow Manager{{< TransferCFT/flowmanager  >}}.

 - Configuration and flow deployment
 - SSL certificate renewal
-- Product updates ( only)
+- Product updates (Central Governance only)

 ## Configuration and flow deployment

-From {{< TransferCFT/centralgovernancename  >}} you can modify Transfer CFT configuration and create flows.
+From Central Governance{{< TransferCFT/centralgovernancename  >}} you can modify Transfer CFT configuration and create flows.
 Deploying these pushes these modifications (for example, the equivalent of a uconfset command for a configuration change) to the Transfer CFT.

 <span id="SSL"></span>